Skip to main content

 HIPAA applies when your information is managed by what are known as “covered entities,” which are typically your doctors, hospitals, pharmacies, and health insurance plans.
 If your wellness vendor was provided to you as part of your health plan, your data likely falls under the protective shield of HIPAA.

 Many wellness applications, however, are direct-to-consumer services.
 When you download an app and enter your information yourself, without the direct involvement of a healthcare provider, you often operate in a space outside of HIPAA’s direct oversight.
-In these instances, the governing document becomes the vendor’s own and terms of service.
+In these instances, the governing document becomes the vendor’s own privacy policy and terms of service.

 Another layer of consumer protection comes from the Federal Trade Commission (FTC), which has authority to act against companies that engage in deceptive practices or fail to maintain reasonable security over the data they collect.